The Marsden Building Society Equity Release 4.85% Fixed For Life

 Barclays’ offering isn’t just limited to lifetime mortgages; its range also includes home reversion plans and drawdown products, allowing customers more flexibility and choice over how they access equity from their properties.

-It’s worth bearing in mind that each customer’s circumstances will be unique, so it’s advisable to seek independent advice before signing up with any provider – including Barclays – as they may not always be suitable for everyone.
+It’s worth bearing in mind that each customer’s circumstances will be unique, so it’s advisable to seek independent advice before signing up with any provider – including Barclays – as they may.

 Overall, if you’re considering releasing capital through an equity release scheme then it’s definitely worth looking into Barclays’ range of products – barclays lifetime mortgage – since they offer competitive rates and flexible options explicitly tailored towards those approaching retirement age wanting some extra financial assistance along the way.